open-data/notifications-python-client/README.md

-# GOV.UK Notify Python client
+# Canada.ca Notify Python client

+Pleaes note, this project is wholely derived from the original client for GOV.UK

 Use this client to send emails, text messages and letters using the [GOV.UK Notify](https://www.notifications.service.gov.uk) API.